AppLovin/AppLovin-MAX-Unity-Plugin/DemoApp/Assets/ExternalDependencyManager/Editor/README.md

   in the *Version Handler Usage* section.

-When using the `Assets > External Dependency Manager > Unity Package Manager Resolver > Migrate Packages` menu option, UPMR then
+When using the `Assets > External Dependency Manager > Package Manager Resolver > Migrate Packages` menu option, PMR then
 will:

 * List all Version Handler manager packages in the project.
-* Search all available packages in the UPM registries and fetch keywords associated with each package parsing the Version Handler manifest names for each package.
+* Search all available packages in the PM registries and fetch keywords associated with each package parsing the Version Handler manifest names for each package.
-* Map each installed Version Handler package to a UPM package.
+* Map each installed Version Handler package to a PM package.
 * Prompt the user to migrate the discovered packages.
 * Perform package migration for all selected packages if the user clicks the `Apply` button.

 ## Configuration

-UPMR can be configured via the `Assets > External Dependency Manager > Unity Package Manager Resolver > Settings` menu option:
+PMR can be configured via the `Assets > External Dependency Manager > Package Manager Resolver > Settings` menu option:

-* `Add package registries` when enabled, when the plugin loads or registry configuration files change, this will prompt the user to add registries that are not present in the Unity Package Manager.
+* `Add package registries` when enabled, when the plugin loads or registry configuration files change, this will prompt the user to add registries that are not present in the Package Manager.
 * `Prompt to add package registries` will cause a developer to be prompted with a window that will ask for confirmation before adding registries.
   When this is disabled registries are added silently to the project.
-* `Prompt to migrate packages` will cause a developer to be prompted with a window that will ask for confirmation before migrating packages installed in the `Assets` directory to UPM packages.
+* `Prompt to migrate packages` will cause a developer to be prompted with a window that will ask for confirmation before migrating packages installed in the `Assets` directory to PM packages.
 * `Enable Analytics Reporting` when enabled, reports the use of the plugin to the developers so they can make imrpovements.
 * `Verbose logging` when enabled prints debug information to the console